RNIB-MediaAndCulture/Gaming_Devkit/Full-report.md

 ### Clean audio

 Dialogue and sound effects conveying information can have their volume boosted compared to other audio.
 This could be a single toggle or a set of profiles (with non-information conveying audio being full,  reduced or muted).
 See also [Adjustable semantic audio profiles](#adjustable-semantic-audio-profiles).

+#### Implementation Options

+**Unity:**
+- Use Audio Mixer with separate groups for dialogue and effects
+- Implement ducking and side-chain effects
+- Create mixer snapshots for clean audio profiles
+- Expose parameters for runtime control

+**Unreal Engine:**
+- Use Sound Classes to categorize audio
+- Implement Sound Mix for dynamic adjustments
+- Create clean audio profiles that boost dialogue/effects
+- Use Sound Attenuation for contextual volume control

 **Used by mechanics:** voice chat